AtidaTech/contentful-lib-helpers/README.md

 ## 📟 Example

 Here a simple example of writing a function that finds an entry by slug, add a tag and then republishes it.<br />
-Here we show both implementations: one using only the Contentful Management SDK and the other one, much shorter, using the Contentful Lib Helpers.
+We show both implementations: one using only the Contentful Management SDK and the other one, much shorter, using the Contentful Lib Helpers.

 <details open="open">
 <summary>With Contentful Lib Helpers</summary>